How to Configure Email Filters

 Filter rules and criteria

-The first set of options specifies which part of the email message the system examines to determine whether the message matches your filter parameters.
+The first set of options specifies which part of the email message the system examines to determine whether the text matches your filter parameters.

 You can choose from the following options: